Best Practices

 • Orient all pages in the same direction

-Optimal Scanner Settings
+What Are the Optimal Scanner Settings for Documents?

 Choosing the right scanner settings balances quality, file size, and processing time.
 Here are recommended settings for different document types: